Gambling Math

 Let’s convert 5/11 to decimal odds.

-Since it does not matter whether the team or bet is a favorite or not, we use
+Since it does not matter whether the team or bet is a favorite or not, we use the following formula:

 • Decimal Odds = (Fractional Odds) + 1